Smoke signals: Kim Jong Un's sister rushed off her feet on Vietnam trip

 “The paranoia about medical intelligence involved Kim Jong Il, so the security units may have continued the policy with his son,” Madden said.

-At the Olympics, her every move was scrutinized.
+At the Olympics, her every move was scrutinised.
 Crowds applauded as she stood for the South Korean anthem during the opening ceremony.

 But some critics said the aloofness and high-tilted chin spoke of someone who sees herself “above anyone else”.

-As for the summit, Trump said he and Kim Jong Un had failed to reach agreement on denuclearization due to North Korean demands to lift punishing U.S.-led sanctions.
+As for the summit, Trump said he and Kim Jong Un had failed to reach agreement on denuclearisation due to North Korean demands to lift punishing U.S.-led sanctions.
+(Reporting by Hyonhee Shin; Editing by Nick Macfie)